Kegel exercises make your pelvic floor musclesstronger. These muscles control your urine flow and help hold your pelvic organs in place.

-In men, Kegel exercises are used to treat stress incontinence and urge incontinence, a need to urinate that is so strong that you cannot reach the toilet in time.
+Urge incontinence.
+This is a need to urinate that is so strong you can't reach the toilet in time.

-- Repeat this exercise 10 to 15 times per session.
+Repeat this exercise 10 to 15 times per session.
 Try to do this at least 3 times a day.
-Kegel exercises are only effective when done regularly.
-The more you exercise, the more likely it is that the exercises will help.

-- Your doctor may want you to try doing your exercises with biofeedback to make sure you are doing them right.
-Biofeedback allows you to see, feel, or hear when an exercise is being performed correctly.
+Your doctor may want you to try doing Kegels withbiofeedback.
+It lets you to see, feel, or hear when an exercise is being done correctly.

 Talk to your doctor if you don't notice improvement after doing Kegels for 3 or 4 months.